What does stress do to the body?

 Cortisol helps us deal with stress, but too much of it can lead to adrenal exhaustion, which has a domino effect on the body’s symptoms.
 (Photo: JUTARAT BUADOK/Shutterstock)

-Cortisol is one of those chemicals.
-Like adrenaline, it helps us deal with stress, but too much of it can be harmful to the body.
-Research has linked it to body fat storage around the abdomen.
+Research has linked coritsol to body fat storage around the abdomen.
 In turn, piling on the pounds around the belly can lead to heart disease.

 Excessive cortisol flooding the bloodstream can lead to adrenal exhaustion.
 Some doctors believe that adrenal exhaustion (think: someone who is constantly tired) is the main culprit behind every chronic disease.
 Dr. Lawrence Wilson isn't alone in thinking that the mainstream medical profession often fails to recognize adrenal burnout as a real health concern.